 Tip 4: You don’t have to be rich – you can also start on a small scale

-People who are anxious about losing a lot of money shouldn’t invest much either.
-Start with a funds saving plan or small investments until you feel comfortable about investing larger amounts.
+People who’re anxious about losing a lot of money shouldn’t invest large sums.
+Start off with a funds savings plan or small investments until you feel comfortable about investing larger amounts.
 The article “What is a funds saving plan actually?” explains how small amounts of money can be invested.
-Even with CHF 20 a month, you can accumulate assets over the long term.
+Even with CHF 20 a month, you can build up assets over the long term.